JodyKuper/garden-plot/README.md

 ## To start Garden Plots

-From this folder (Garden Plot), enter 'rails s' from the terminal window to start the server.
+From this folder (Garden Plot), enter 'rails s -p 4000' from the terminal window to start the server.
 Then, enter npm start --prefix client to start the frontend server.

 ## Description